 Even though there is no definite rule for mobile apps and websites, we generally recommend that designers use visible or combo navigation.
-Visible navigation features options in a visible navigation bar, and combo navigation is where some of the main navigation options are detectable and some are hidden under an interactive element.
+Visible navigation features options in a visible navigation bar, and combo navigation is where some of the main navigation options are detectable, and some are hidden under an interactive element.

-Tab Bar – Do you have a limited number of top-level destinations in your app or website?
-If so, then a tabbed navigation might be the best option for you.
+Tab Bar – Do you have a limited number of essential destinations in your app or website?
+If so, then tabbed navigation might be the best option for you.
 If a menu is located at the bottom of a screen, it is ultimately an advertisement to let a user know there are navigation options from the very beginning.
-Whilst tabs seem to be the simplest and most popular navigation pattern, there are a few things to be considered before implementing it into your design.
+While tabs seem to be the simplest and most popular navigation pattern, there are a few things to be considered before implementing it into your design.
 Tab bars only allow five or fewer navigation options to display.

 Top tip: To save screen space, be sure to place the navigation bar in a hidden/revealed downward and upward scrolling option.

 Full-Screen Navigation – As mentioned earlier in this article, the struggle can often be to minimize the space that the navigation systems take up.
-Differently to the above suggestions, the full-screen approach does usually take the exact opposite principles.
+Differently to the above suggestions, the full-screen approach does usually takes the exact opposite principles.
 The full-screen navigation option devotes the whole homepage exclusively to navigation, with users having to either tap or swipe to view additional menu choices.
 We advise designers to use this method for task-based and direction-based websites and apps.
-It is especially good when users are limiting themselves to only one branch of navigation during a session.
+It is especially useful when users are limiting themselves to only one branch of navigation during a session.
 By pushing users from broad overview pages to detailed pages, a brand is ultimately helping the customer to find what they are looking for.
-Plus, it encourages them to focus on content within a certain section of the website/app.
+Plus, it encourages them to focus on content within a specific section of the website/app.